JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 and you get a new picture you can name and save should be all black

-you can name it in the bar in the menu line say bump map
+NS: you can name it in the bar in the menu line say bump map
 "Bump Map"

-OK we like some bumps
+NS: OK we like some bumps
 on the model
 so you draw a few white lines across the black image [https://gyazo.com/97e420fb7b27b350dc319b24ad0fe44c](https://gyazo.com/97e420fb7b27b350dc319b24ad0fe44c)